-On March 10, 2016, the Company entered into the 2016 Purchase Agreement with Liquidmetal Technology Limited, providing for the purchase of 405,000,000 shares of the Company's common stock for an aggregate purchase price of \$63,400,000.
-Liquidmetal Technology Limited is a company owned by Professor Li that was formed in 2016 in contemplation of the 2016 Purchase Agreement.
+On March 10, 2016, the Company entered into the 2016 Purchase Agreement with Liquidmetal Technology Limited, providing for the purchase of 405,000,000 shares of the Company's common stock for an aggregate purchase price of \$63,400.
+Liquidmetal Technology Limited was a newly formed company owned by Professor Li.
 In connection with the 2016 Purchase Agreement and also on March 10, 2016, the Company and Eontec, entered into a license agreement pursuant to which the Company and Eontec entered into a cross-license of their respective technologies.
 Eontec is a publicly held Hong Kong corporation of which Professor Li is the Chairman and major shareholder.
-As of December 31, 2019, Professor Li is a greater-than 5% beneficial owner of the Company's common stock and served (and currently serves) as the Company's Chairman, President, and Chief Executive Officer.
-Equipment and services procured from Eontec were \$31 thousand and \$213 thousand during the years ended December 31, 2019 and 2018, respectively.
+Eontec is also an affiliate of Yihao.
+Yihao is currently the Company's primary outsourced manufacturer.
+As of December 31, 2020, Professor Li is a greater-than 5% beneficial owner of the Company and serves as the Company's Chairman, President, and Chief Executive Officer.
+Equipment and services procured from Eontec, and their affiliates, were \$478 and \$31 during the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020 and 2019, the Company had outstanding payables to Eontec, and their affiliates, of \$118 and \$0, respectively.